pforret/jekyll.forret.com/_posts/2006/2006-09-11-barcamp-brussel-is-approaching.md

     **MEDIA** TRACK
     :   _for those who sell it_

   * all presentations should be **10 minutes long** (i.e. &#8220;[Elevator pitch](http://barcamp.forret.com/wiki/index.php?title=Elevator-pitch)&#8221; style).
 That leaves 5 minutes for Q&A and 5 minutes to swap rooms.
 10 minutes is short?
 Yes it is!
-The goal is not to show your thorough knowledge of a topic, but to show people what you are doing and if they&#8217;re interested, they&#8217;ll find you for more info!
+The goal is not to show your thorough knowledge of a topic, but to show people what you are doing and if they're interested, they'll find you for more info!
   * all presentations are **in English**.
-There will be an international crowd, and a priori the &#8216;de facto lingua franca&#8217; is <strike>Latin</strike> English, res ipsa loquitur.
+There will be an international crowd, and a priori the &#8216;de facto lingua franca' is <strike>Latin</strike> English, res ipsa loquitur.

 Those who still want to participate: